 You must also be able to settle open exposure via a reliable, tradable interface, independent of MT4 or MT5 Platforms.

 Reason 5: Non-professional Support

-The professionalism and quality of your LP’s client support operation is something that can be assessed from your first day of actual live trading.
-Urgent issues should get an instant reply, and withdrawal and sales requests should be processed within a proper timeframe.
-My opinion is that the more experienced staff a company has, the higher chance you will have of enjoying your partnership.
+The professionalism and quality of your LPs client support operation is something that can be assessed from your first day of actual live trading.
+Urgent issues should get an instant reply and withdrawal and sales requests should be processed within a proper timeframe.
+My opinion is that the more experienced staff a company has, the more chance you will have of enjoying your partnership.

 I could just keep going with the list but I’ll leave it here for now.
 From my experience, just asking the right questions can lead to a much better deal and a much better business experience.